canjs/canjs/guides/getting-started-tutorial/setup.md

 We're just using jQuery to set the HTML contents of a DOM element.

 So, how do we get the application to actually *do something*?
-Building apps with CanJS centers around building can.Components, read on to the next chapter to learn more.
+Building apps with CanJS centers around building can.Components.
+Read on to the next chapter to learn more.

 - - -